Probiotics: It’s time to get your gut back in balance

 Take, for example, prebiotic inulin, a natural bacteria which promotes detoxification and healthy bowel movements.
 Our probiotic capsules are designed to work in synergy with this natural lactic acid bacteria.
 These bacteria, when combined, help to digest and ingest important nutrients.
 In addition, this specific combination supports the growth, activity, and reproduction of other probiotic bacterial cultures.
 And in this way, we can encourage the body to balance itself rather than trying to force the issue.

-So why take probiotics?
+Why take probiotics?

 - Relieve intestinal distress